JohannesWittmann9/QuantumNetworkMetrics/README.md

 # Quantum Network Performance Metrics

-This project implements 7 key performance metrics for quantum networks, integrated with the NetSquid simulator from the paper "Designing a Quantum Network Protocol".
+This project implements 6 key performance metrics for quantum networks, integrated with the NetSquid simulator and the architecture provided in \[1\].

 ## Project Structure